Apollon77/hap-client/README.md

 ![Dependency status](https://david-dm.org/forty2/hap-client.svg)

 hap-client is a Node.js module for controlling HomeKit-enabled devices.
 It's the client-side counterpart to HomeKit server emulators such as [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS/).

+## Credits and History
+* This Fork is based on https://github.com/kamilner/hap-client which removed native keytar and sodium dependencies.
+* The kamilner Fork is based on of https://github.com/forty2/hap-client

+Thanks to both and the community for the basic work.

 ## Installation